About Rhino Horn

 - Rhino Horn is designed by Per Peo Olsen.

-- Rhino Horn is registered as trademark by Yogaprosess AS in EU, Turkey, Israel, Thailand, USA and Canada.
+- Rhino Horn is registered as a trademark by Yogaprosess AS in EU, Norway, Turkey, Israel, Thailand, USA and Canada.

-- Rhino Horn is CE-marked in compliance with the 93/42/EEA directive as Class I medical device.
+- Rhino Horn is CE-marked in compliance with the 93/42/EEC directive as a Class I medical device.

-- Rhino Horn is produced under ISO 13485:2003, a certificate for production of medical devices.
+- Rhino Horn is produced under ISO 13485:2003, a certificate for the production of medical devices.

-- Rhino Horn has been analyzed by a so called REACH 168 test, an EU defined test to detect any of 168 dangerous chemicals (SVHC - Substances of Very High Concern) which are included in the REACH system (Registration, Evaluation, Authorization and Restriction of Chemicals).
+- Rhino Horn has been analysed by a so-called REACH 168 test, an EU defined test to detect any of 168 dangerous chemicals (SVHC – Substances of Very High Concern) which are included in the REACH system (Registration, Evaluation, Authorization and Restriction of Chemicals).
 Rhino Horn does not contain any of these dangerous chemicals, e.g. neither phthalates, cadmium nor Bisphenol A (BPA).